 - Very Important!
 You have to pay the tax (GST) you owe for this month to the government before filing this return.
 This information can be found inside your GSTR-3 summary that can be generated inside your GST portal even before filing your return into the GSTN.

 The first section asks for the year and the month for which the GSTR-3 is filed.
 The following sections contain the tax details from that period and the contents of this return are generated automatically based on the information made available on other monthly GST returns that are filed before the GSTR-3 (especially GSTR-1 and GSTR-2 along with any other returns that may apply to your business)

 - 1. GSTIN: Your unique PAN-based 15-digit Goods and Services Taxpayer Identification Number.

 - 2. Name of the Taxpayer: This field should contain:

 - b.
 Trade name, if any.

-Part A (will be auto-populated with data from other monthly GST returns)
+Part A - To be auto-populated from other monthly GST returns

 - 3. Turnover Details: Your consolidated turnover from all types of supplies made and received.
 This information is divided into the following parts:

 - Taxable Turnover (excluding turnover from zero rated items).